se-edu/se-book/oopDesign/conceptualizingSolution/introduction/outcomes.md

-:trophy: Can explain the use how design modelling can be used before implementation :one:
+:trophy: Can explain how modelling can be used before implementation :one: